usmanmusa1920/flask-unity/docs/database.rst

 Database migration
 ##################

-Welcome to the chapter that will talk about how to do database migration.
+Welcome to the chapter that will talk about how to do database migration with `alembic`.
 By default the database that it (sakyum) come with is an sqlite database with naming convention of **default.db** located in the parent folder of your project.
 The main talk here is to show how we can make database migrations and stuffs like that.

-We are going to use `alembic`.
+**Migrations** are very powerful and let you change your models over time, as you develop your project, without the need to delete your database or tables and make new ones - it specializes in upgrading your database live, without losing data.
+More will be gist later.

 `Alembic` is a very useful library we can use for our database migrations. when we are working with Flask Framework we need a tool which can handle the database migrations.
 Alembic is widely used for migrations.
 Let us start how to use alembic.
 First install `alembic` by::